gconfs-conferences/csharp-2018/slides.md

 ```

 > - It's quit better but ...
+> - We still have 3 i in the same line plus one in the loop
 > - Can we do better ?

 ## Control structures - foreach